 Tools are available to help you run CRO tests, understand the results, and make the necessary changes to your site.
 These range from simple analytics platforms to sophisticated programs capable of real-time optimization.

 There are also proactive systems like Granify which use machine learning technology to optimize your e-commerce site in real-time.
 The changes are made immediately, which means the feedback loop is shorter and more effective.

 We could discuss a great number of online tools in this section, there are many and more.
-Each has it’s own purpose and is fit for different circumstances.
-Before you get overwhelmed with options, be sure to read this guide to choosing a CRO software.
+Each has its own purpose and is fit for different circumstances.

 Who is Responsible for CRO?